IT3038C/IT3038C.github.io/docs/week-12.md

     return 'Hello, World!'
 ```

-Let’s create our Flask venv.
+Let's create our Flask venv.

 Here is a shortcut: